CityofToronto/bdit_shared_streets_conflator/README.md

 ![](screenshots/snaptointersection_3.PNG)

-#### Extra segments being matched
+#### Intersection Offset

-Due to the difference of geometry between OSM and some spatial datasets (e.g. HERE links), some segments might be matched.
+Due to the difference of geometry between OSM and some spatial datasets (e.g. HERE links), some segments might be matched incorrectly.
 On this example of a SharedStreets returned HERE segment on College between Bathurst and Dovercourt, Bathurst on Open Street Map is located to the right of where HERE links' Bathurst street was drawn.
 This resulted in an extra HERE link being matched to the Dovercourt to Bathurst Bluetooth segment instead of the Bathurst to University segment.

 ![ss_problen1](https://user-images.githubusercontent.com/46324452/53778862-4138c200-3ecc-11e9-8e59-713ed80cf30e.PNG)